Poppulo

 Managers:

-As the first point of contact for employees, managers are responsible for incorporating any engagement strategies into the workplace.
+As the first point of contact for employees, managers are responsible for incorporating any engagement strategies into the workplace to effectively engage employees.
 They must be prepared to deal with employee queries, questions, and concerns about these strategies, and to communicate them back to HR and leadership.

 The role of managers in terms of employee engagement also includes motivating teams and workers, along with offering them support, praise, rewards, and new opportunities.